-Effective beginning the 2013-2014 academic year all NCAA Division lll student-athletes, as part of their required medical examination or evaluation, must be tested for sickle cell trait, provide the institution with proof of a prior test, or sign a waiver declining to be tested.
+Effective beginning the 2013-2014 academic year all NCAA Division lll student-athletes must be tested for sickle cell trait, provide the institution with proof of a prior test, or sign a waiver declining to be tested.

 If you were born in the U.S. your testing results may be available in your medical records.
 Contact your Primary Care Physician to inquire about retrieving these records.
 Please be aware that it may take up to 4 weeks for records to be found and delivered to you.

 Health Insurance Portability and Accountability Act

 The Sports Medicine Staff will always stay in compliance of the HIPAA act with the student-athletes of Bates College.
 A HIPAA form needs to be completed each year by all student-athletes to either give or deny the Sports Medicine Staff permission to speak about their injuries with certain people and groups listed on the form.
 This form is considered a part of the student-athlete’s medical clearance and needs to be completed and returned to the Sports Medicine Staff prior to the start of the athlete’s season in order for them to be cleared for participation in their sport.

 NCAA states that the student-athlete must sign a statement in which they accept the responsibility for reporting their injuries and illness to the institutional medical staff, including signs and symptoms of concussions.